mhmirza/DataMining/README.md

 # Key Learnings

 From the course, Data Mining, I learnt how to utilize popular data mining methods in R, along with weighing their advantages & disadvantages by comparing their utility through various assignments highlighted below.
-In addition, I hope to use real-world datasets to navigate through various stages of model building such as feature selection, model evaluation and resampling to assess the performance & reliability of these methods.
+Moreover, I used real-world datasets to navigate through various stages of model building such as feature selection, model evaluation and resampling, to assess the performance & reliability of these methods.

 # Portfolio